tidepool-org/platform/README.md

 # Setup

-1. Install Go version 1.6 or later.
+1. Install Go version 1.8 or later.
 1. Create a brand new Go directory.
 1. Set the `GOPATH` environment variable to the newly created Go directory.
 1. Add `$GOPATH/bin` to the `PATH` environment variable.
 1. Execute `go get github.com/tidepool-org/platform` to pull down the project.
 You may ignore a "no buildable Go source files" warning.
 1. Change directory to `$GOPATH/src/github.com/tidepool-org/platform`.
-1. Source the `.env` file.
+1. Source the `env.local.sh` file.
 1. Execute `make editable` to install the various Go tools needed for building and editing the project.

 For example: